SLIDESHOW- NEXT STEPS

 1. READING THE BIBLE

 As a new Christian, probably one of the most important things you can do is to read the Bible.
 At least once a day read a portion of the Bible.
 You can read a chapter or a column each day.
 A good place for a new believer to start is the "Gospel of John".
-If you're looking to take a first step in reading God's Word, our 5 minute 21-day Book of John Challenge is for you here.
-Or we recommend our Gospel of John 15 minute 21 day challenge sent once a day by email here.
+If you're looking to take a the first step in reading God's Word, our 5 minute 21-day Book of John Challenge is for you here.
+Or we recommend our Gospel of John 15 minute 21-day challenge sent once a day by email here.

 We encourage you to spend time each day reading God’s Word during some quiet time.

-Just like we let a steak or a chicken breast soak in a great marinade, we think on God’s Word and let it soak into our lives.
+Just like we let a steak or a chicken breast soaked in a great marinade, we think on God’s Word and let it soak into our lives.
 As you read the Bible, underline words or phrases that stick out.
 Think about what it really means.
 Write questions down and seek answers.
 Memorize key verses, and think about God’s Word as you go throughout the day.